 Over the past five years, the College has kept the campus updated on the status of the 2009-2014 ISMP as well as the goals and the initiatives of the new 2014-2020 ISMP that was recently adopted by the Board of Trustees on January 10, 2014.

-GCC’s 2009-2014 Institutional Strategic Master Plan has five major goals (1 Pioneering, 2 Educational Excellence, 3 Community Interaction, and 4 Dedicated Planning).
+GCC’s 2009-2014 Institutional Strategic Master Plan has four major goals (1 Pioneering, 2 Educational Excellence, 3 Community Interaction, and 4 Dedicated Planning).
 These goals were designed to guide the College in meeting its mission and providing quality educational and workforce development training to its students.
 Within the five-year period that the master plan covered, it was updated at least once a year during convocation or regular scheduled College assembly i.e., November 16, 2012, the President discussed updates as part of the “Moving Forward to 2014: GCC ISMP Educational Campaign/Thanksgiving Luncheon.”
+(Comments/feedback by Doris Perez)

 Goal 1 Pioneering: Seeks to identify the career and technical as well as basic educational skill requirements of the workforce through periodic employers’ needs assessment in order to improve the skill levels and productivity of the island’s workforce.